flare-labs-ltd/fasset-bots/docs/config.md

 ## (Optional) Path to secrets json file for users, instead you can use `-s` parameter.
 # FASSET_USER_SECRETS=""

 ## (Optional) Path to directory, used for storing unexecuted minting.
-Defaults to `fasset-bots` home directory.
+Defaults to `fasset` subdirectory in user's home directory.
 # FASSET_USER_DATA_DIR=""
 ```